What Do Biomass Power Plant Manager Do?

 - Operations Manager

-In the United States, there were 170,600 jobs for Biomass Power Plant Manager in 2016.
+In 2016, there was an estimated number of 170,600 jobs in the United States for Biomass Power Plant Manager.
 There is little to no growth in job opportunities for Biomass Power Plant Manager.
 Due to new job openings and attrition, there will be an average of 11,600 job openings in this field each year.